daniela-tonazzolli/daniela-tonazzolli.github.io/index.md

 ## Skills

-Experience of supporting special educational needs children.
+Experienced in supporting children with special educational needs

-Trained to facilitate assessments to identify the type and level of support required.
+Trained to facilitate assessments to identify the type and level of support required

-Trained to coordinate specialist support for children.
+Trained to coordinate specialist support for children

-Knowledge of the latest government guidance on statements and Educational Healthcare Plans.
+Knowledge of the latest government guidance on statements and Educational Healthcare Plans

-Good written and verbal communication skills used to advise parents in relation to their children's needs and Education, Health and Care Plans.
+Good written and verbal communication skills used to advise parents in relation to their children's needs and Education, Health and Care Plans

-Used to provide formal progress updates to senior staff, parents and local authorities
+Experience in providing formal progress updates to senior staff, parents and local authorities

-Regularly reviewing support put in place and adapting provisions in response to developments and changes
+Experience in reviewing support put in place and adapting provisions in response to developments and changes

-Good at problem solving: Finding creative solutions to budgetary or resource constraints to ensure appropriate support can be provided.
+Expereince in problem solving and finding creative solutions to budgetary and resource constraints to ensure appropriate support

-Trained to support children with severe or complex communications needs or learning disabilities.
+Trained to support children with severe or complex communications needs or learning disabilities